-These efforts go by many names: Autonomous Maintenance, Operator Directed Rounds, Operator Care, and even Total Production Maintenance (TPM)—a somewhat narrow definition of TPM, but some refer to it in this way just the same.
-This blog article shares some insights into what’s possible when we treat operators as our customers, and how we can become "partners in success."
+These efforts go by many names: Autonomous Maintenance, Operator Directed Rounds, Operator Care, and even Total Productive Maintenance (TPM)—a somewhat narrow definition of TPM, but some refer to it in this way just the same.
+This article shares some insights into what’s possible when we treat operators as our customers and how we can become partners in success.

 Here are a few reasons why it makes sense to engage the participation of operators in the maintenance process:

-Allied Reliability’s experience shows that, when asked, operators are more than willing to participate in such an effort—if it is presented to them correctly.
+Our experience shows that, when asked, operators are more than willing to participate in such an effort—if it is presented to them correctly.
 After all, when there are breakdowns, it makes the day more difficult for them, as well.
-It is in all of our shared interests to have reliable and smooth operating assets.
+It is in all our shared interests to have reliable and smooth operating assets.

 If operators are so willing, then why do these programs often fail to gain traction?
 Why are our offices and breakrooms filled with faded posters of good ideas gone bad?
 The trick is in the way that we present these concepts, and how we follow through in the weeks, months, and years ahead that makes all the difference.

 Simply put, if you want to be an administrator, tell people what to do.
 But, if you want to be a true leader, tell people where we are going.
 Give them a reason and purpose for what we are asking them to do.
 This is the value of a simple key performance indicator (KPI), or metric.

 People are motivated by success and accomplishment; however, very few are motivated by compliance.
 Present your Operator Care teams with a clear metric, e.g., OEE, availability, tons per hour, etc., and make this the focal point—the reason for doing what we are asking them to do.

 Once you give them this crystal-clear reason (and almost real-time knowledge of current performance), only then can we present them with some simple tools that, when applied, will make the chart move in the right direction.

 No KPI, or Too Many Complex Ones, = No Success